snamoah/dynogels-promise/README.md

 ## Usage

-All methods available in [dynogels](https://github.com/clarke/dynogels) have been promisified and and can be assessed by appending `Async` to the methods
+All methods available in [dynogels](https://github.com/clarke/dynogels) have been promisified and and can be assessed under the same name

 ```javascript
 const dynogels = require('dynogels-promise')